 Prosecution of office abuse

-Hate speech, threats directed against ethnic and religious minorities, and violations of the rights of LGBTQ+ persons remain serious problems.
-Discriminatory legislative provisions regarding people with disabilities (e.g., restrictions on access to public professions, such as diplomats, judges and governors) remain in place.
+Hate speech and hate crimes against Kurds, including pro-Kurdish HDP politicians, Christians, Protestants, Jews, Roma, Armenians and other ethnic or religious minorities, and violations of the rights of LGBTIQ+ persons remain serious concerns.
+Discriminatory legislative provisions regarding people with disabilities (e.g., restrictions on access to public professions, including diplomats, judges and governors) remain in place.
 Furthermore, discrimination on the grounds of sexual orientation and gender identity in the workplace is not prohibited by law.

 Civil rights